JanSharp/VRCLockstep/notes.md

 - void SerializeState(bool isExport); // Game states must be able to successfully be serialized at every point in time.
 Uses `Lockstep.Write` calls to serialize data.
 - string DeserializeState(bool isImport); // A non null return value indicates failure and the string value is an error message.
 Uses `Lockstep.Read` calls to serialize data.

 Registration of Lockstep events at initialization is done using attributes on methods which can be on any UdonSharpBehaviour.
 The system will find all instances of UdonSharpBehaviours with such methods in the scene at build time (entering play mode or before uploading), and save them as registered.
-This means instantiating a new instance of such scripts at runtime will not cause them to get registered automatically, in that case the new instance and the methods would have to get registered manually.
-More on registration of events during runtime later.

-**Important:** Registration of events must **not** happen in `Start()`.
-The order in which events get registered must be deterministic and to my knowledge the order in which Start gets called on each behaviour in the scene is undefined.
+This means instantiating a new instance of such scripts at runtime will not register these event listeners and there's no way to register them at runtime.
+If this is required, use a manager script which has the event listener and have it have a list of other listening scripts.
+When using that kind of setup however make sure to keep order of execution in mind when modifying the game state.
+A different order or amount of the listeners in the manager could cause a desync if those listeners are modifying the game state.

 ## First Client

 The first client joining a world is special, it is the one which is going to initialize all systems that are using Lockstep.

-After a bit of time, `OnInit()` will get raised, any handlers listening to `OnInit` have certain jobs:
+After a bit of time, `OnInit()` will get raised, any handlers listening to `OnInit` have just one job:

 - Initialize game states, using any source data they wish
-- Conditionally register event handlers that weren't registered in the initialization process (so ones that aren't using attributes)

 Input actions can be sent as soon as `OnInit` is running, before then they are invalid and ignored.
 While sending input actions inside of `OnInit` is possible, there's little reason to, as `OnInit` is allowed to modify game states already anyway.
 However if it's easier to send some input actions, that's perfectly fine, they'll run _very_ shortly after OnInit, if not in the same game tick.